 Overview

-Step 1: Create a new API Group and set up Permissions
+1: Create a new API group and set up permissions

-In order to work with consents, you will need to set up a new group with a private access type.
-To do so, follow the steps outlined in the Prerequisites section.
+To work with consents, you must set up a new group with a private access type.
+Follow the steps outlined in the Prerequisites section.
 It is advised that you name the group with your use case in mind, for example, "Consent change".
-After creating the group, do not forget to save the Secret key at a secure location, as you will only have a chance to view it once.
+After creating the group, don't forget to save the Secret key at a secure location, as you can only view it once.

-Now you will need to configure the permissions needed for working with consents.
+Now, configure the permissions needed for working with consents.
 In the Events tab, tick both Get and Set.
 These should be all the permissions that you need for this use case.
-Following the access minimization principle, you should not allow more permissions than what is needed for the use case that you are using the API Group for.
+Following the access minimization principle, you should not grant more permissions than needed for the use case for which you are using the API Group.

 To build the URL for the API call, you will need 3 things: the URL of the HTTP method (Add consent in this case), your base URL, and your project token.

-As you can see on the picture, for Add event, the URL is:
+As you can see in the screenshot, for the Add event, the URL is:

 [base URL]/track/v2/projects/[projectToken]/customers/events

-Now you have all the necessary components to build the URL for the API call.
-Simply exchange the parameters in the method’s URL for the respective values (base URL and project token).
-The final URL for changing the customer’s consent could look like this:
+Now you have all the necessary components to build the API call URL.
+Exchange the parameters in the method’s URL for the respective values (base URL and project token).
+The final URL for changing the customer’s consent looks like this:

 https://myinstance.exponea.com/track/v2/projects/12345678-abcd-1a2b-3c4d-123456789abc/customers/events

-To do so, follow the steps outlined in the Authorization header section.
-Depending on the programming environment that you are using, the encoding process could vary.
-The following would be an example in PHP:
+Follow the steps outlined in the Authorization header section.
+The encoding process varies by programming environment.
+Here's an example in PHP:

 Example of an Add consent body